 The College has no insurances for student injuries.
 Students are encouraged to obtain their own insurance.
-Information and /or applications on student insurance plans can be obtained from the Counseling Office, College Central, Student Activities office or the Vice President of Student Services Office in the Administration Building.
+Information and or applications on student insurance plans can be obtained from the Counseling Office or the Dean of Student Services Office in the Administration Building.